Important Facts

 You can do your best by framing the situation as a learning experience with the help of which you have grown.
 Try to portray this growth as an advantage for the next job and your work is done.

-If you have a gap or multiple gaps in your resume, then you should definitely be ready for this question.
+If you have a gap or multiple gaps in your resume, then you should be ready for this question.
 You need to be honest here but to a certain limit.
-You must honestly give the reason of the gap but at the same time you must frame the answer in a way that justifies the gap and that the gap does not become a weak point for you.
+You must honestly give the reason for the gap but at the same time you must frame the answer in a way that justifies the gap and that the gap does not become a weak point for you.

-For instance, you can speak about any skills that you gained or may be honed the existing ones.
-These skills need not necessarily be work related.
+For instance, you can speak about any skills that you gained or maybe honed the existing ones.
+These skills need not necessarily be work-related.
 It can be any life skill that can help you be better at work.
 Again, you can talk about situations or incidents that helped you gain these qualities.

-If change of career is the case for you, then definitely be prepared for this question in advance.
+If the change of career is the case for you, then definitely be prepared for this question in advance.
 There is no need to be intimidated by the question.
 You just need to justify the career choices that you have made in life and how that has worked out for you.

 However, it is very important to portray how your previous role is connected to the new one.
 You can impress the interviewer big time by showing how even your seemingly irrelevant experience is very much relevant to the new role.